johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-devicie.md

 Use the retrieved endpoint name and key to configure the Devicie Connector within the Microsoft Edge for Business portal.

   4. **Validate integration**
-Once setup is complete, browser telemetry — including health indicators, extensions, and user behavior — will automatically populate in your Devicie Browser Health dashboard.
+Once setup is complete, browser telemetry—including health indicators, extensions, and user behavior will populate automatically in your Devicie Browser Health dashboard.

-## Configure the Connector in the Edge Management Service
+## Configure the Connector in the Microsoft Edge Management Service

 1. Navigate to [Microsoft Admin Center](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors).
    -   Admins must set up a configuration policy to assign to any Connector configuration.
 [Follow this guide to create a configuration policy](/deployedge/microsoft-edge-management-service?branch=pr-en-us-5295).
-   - Once you have at least one configuration policy created, visit [the Connectors page in the Edge Management Service](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors) to access the Connectors page in the Edge Management Service.
+   - Once you have at least one configuration policy created, visit [the Connectors page in the Microsoft Edge Management Service](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors) to access the Connectors page in the Microsoft Edge Management Service.

 2. Under **Discover Connectors**, find the **Devicie Reporting Connector** and select **Set up**.

-3. In the **Choose policy** field, select a policy for your Connector configuration.
+3. In the **Chosen policy** field, select a policy for your Connector configuration.

 4. Enter the following fields:
    - **Host address**